 Under the City's Water By-law 2005-200, commercial, institutional, industrial and large multi-level residential property owners must install backflow prevention.

 The term "backflow" refers to the reversal of the normal direction of water through a water line.
-Any connection between a potable (drinking) water supply and a non-potable source is called a cross-connection.
-If backflow were to occur, contaminants can be introduced into the potable water supply through these cross-connections and distributed to users elsewhere in the system.
+Any connection between the drinking water supply and a non-potable source is called a cross-connection.
+If backflow were to occur, contaminants can be introduced into the drinking water supply through these cross-connections and be distributed to users elsewhere in the system.

 Backflow can occur in two ways, backsiphonage and backpressure.

 Backsiphonage can occur when there is a significant drop in pressure in the main distribution pipes which can pull water back into the system from any nearby connections.
 The drop in pressure is caused by a large volume of water being removed from the system, for example due to fire fighting or a watermain break.
 An example of this is a garden hose left in a pool, if a backsiphonage event were to occur, the pool water could be pulled back into the watermain and delivered to the tap of a nearby business or residence.

 The second way backflow can occur is by backpressure.
 This is when the pressure on the customer's side of the connection is greater than that in the City's distribution system and pushes water back into the system.